Cuomo issues farewell with attacks on sexual harassment probe and political rivals - KRDO

 “No governor in the nation has passed more progressive measures than I have, but I disagree with some people in my own party who called to defund the police,” Cuomo said.
 “I believe it is misguided.
 I believe it is dangerous.
 Gun violence and crime are savaging inner cities.
 Look at New York City.
 The majority of victims are poor, Black and brown.”

-Cuomo did not name New York City Mayor Bill de Blasio, the governor’s term-limited political foe, but in his praise of de Blasio’s likely replacement, Democratic mayoral nominee Eric Adams, the Brooklyn Borough President, Cuomo got in one last jab.
+Hours later, in an email to New Yorkers subscribed to an official state account frequently used over the past year to share updates on the coronavirus — with information on shutdowns and reopenings; an “Exposure Notification App” and the latest on hospitalization numbers — Cuomo delivered another “farewell.”
+This one, though, dropped the political grousing and focused almost exclusively on touting his signature achievements in office.

+The email message did not include, as Cuomo’s speech did, a final jab at the governor’s term-limited political foe and frequent punching bag, New York City Mayor Bill de Blasio.

 “Eric Adams will be the next mayor of New York City.
-I think he’ll bring a new philosophy and competence to the position, which can give New York City residents hope for the future,” Cuomo said.
+I think he’ll bring a new philosophy and competence to the position, which can give New York City residents hope for the future,” Cuomo said earlier in the day — make his feelings clear, one more time, about the current mayor.

 Despite the controversies that still linger over his handling of the Covid-19 pandemic — most notably his administration’s underreporting of nursing home deaths — Cuomo appealed to New Yorkers to remember the state’s progress since last spring, when it was the first American coronavirus epicenter.